 Standard Life’s With-Profits Actuary also has a responsibility to advise on the fair management of with-profits business.
 The Committee discusses all relevant issues with the with-profits actuary and may take such external financial, accounting, actuarial, legal or other advice as the Committee deems appropriate.

-The With Profits Committee provides advice to Standard Life on fair treatment for its with profits policyholders and raises any issues that it feels Standard Life needs to consider.
-It meets at least four times a year and its duties cover the following:
+The With-Profits Committee provides advice to Standard Life on fair treatment for its with-profits policyholders and raises any issues that it feels Standard Life needs to consider.
+It meets at least four times a year and its duties cover the following

-Treating you fairly - Standard Life is responsible for the management of its with profits business.
-The Committee reviews the decisions that the company proposes to take to make sure they’re fair for all with profits policyholders.
+Treating you fairly - Standard Life is responsible for the management of its with-profits business.
+The Committee reviews the decisions the company proposes to take to make sure they’re fair for all with-profits policyholders.
 If it feels they’re not, it will challenge Standard Life to justify them.

-Speaking up for you - Standard Life explains how it manages its with profits business in its with-profits guides.
+Speaking up for you - Standard Life explains how it manages its with-profits business in its with-profits guides.
 These are based on a more detailed document called the Principles and Practices of Financial Management (PPFM)

 Principles and Practices of Financial Management (PPFM).The Committee checks that Standard Life is operating its business in the way described in the PPFM.

 At its meetings, the Committee discusses its views and, where relevant, challenges the company's proposed actions with relevant senior managers.
 The minutes of the meetings, setting out the Committee’s recommendations, are also sent to the Boards of Standard Life, together with any additional reports from the Chairman of the Committee.

 Once a year, the Committee provides Standard Life with its opinion on how the company managed its with-profits business in the preceding year.
 The Committee considers in particular the fairness of how with-profits policyholders have been treated and if the business has been managed in the way described in Standard Life’s PPFMs.